|

 my friend?
 The most aggressive salesmen are in Egypt and there is no shame

-money.
+in their game, they would like to separate you from your money.
 We enter the Pyramid and descend directly downwards to find that

 the tombs are completely empty.
 In Giza all the mystique is above the